Cataract Eye Surgery

 There have been many advances in the development of special intra-ocular lenses that correct for astigmatism and presbyopia in addition to myopia and hyperopia.
 These advances have allowed patients to strive for spectacle independence.
 There are a variety of lens options available; it is important to have a frank discussion with your surgeon to assess your visual needs and expectations.

-Saini Eye Hospital is the best hospital to get cataract surgery in Pathankot district with advanced technology and minimum risks involved.
+Saini Eye Hospital is the best hospital to get cataract surgery in the Pathankot district with advanced technology and minimum risks involved.

-Our surgeons are trained at the best eye hospitals in Delhi and provide the latest and world class treatment options.
+Our surgeons are trained at the best eye hospitals in Delhi and provide the latest and world-class treatment options.
 MICS ( Micro Incision Cataract Surgery) is done in our hospital for all grades of cataracts.
 The surgery is completely painless and sutureless.

 Lens implants